robertbenjamin/bit-bus/README.md

 A BitBar menubar app for seeing when the next :bus: arrives at my work.

 The latest bus is displayed on the menubar, with subsequent arrivals available on click.
-If the time is red, it means it's based on the bus schedule rather than the real-time API prediction.
+If the time is red, it means it's based on the bus schedule rather than the API's real-time prediction.

 ## Installation